-The 20186 Measure A Strategic Plan Update continues to provide a 20-year outlook for how the local transportation sales tax has been spent and will be spent.
-While the 20186 Strategic Plan Update contains few changes from the 20164 SPU, it is still useful because it continues to present to the financial community and the Authority's stakeholders at large a clear sense of the agency's strategy in managing its revenues and expenditures responsibly and cost effectively.
+The 2018 Measure A Strategic Plan Update continues to provide a 20-year outlook for how the local transportation sales tax has been spent and will be spent.
+While the 2018 Strategic Plan Update contains few changes from the 2016 SPU, it is still useful because it continues to present to the financial community and the Authority's stakeholders at large a clear sense of the agency's strategy in managing its revenues and expenditures responsibly and cost effectively.
 It provides the best available understanding of when revenue will be available and how that revenue will be spent.
 The resulting assignment of dollars to programs and projects is a commitment to sponsors that the funds will be available.
 The Strategic Plan itself does not constitute a final funding commitment.
 Commitments to individual projects and programs are secured through actual allocation actions by the TAM Board.

 The Strategic Plan makes provisions for project management oversight, administration, and overhead necessary to manage and oversee a program of this complexity.
 The Plan also accounts for the necessary reserves that take into account the fluctuations in sales tax revenue seen over the last several years of shifting economic trends.
 It programs funds for repayment to the Metropolitan Transportation Commission (MTC) for a loan of funds for the Hwy 101 Gap Closure, in lieu of previously planned debt financing.
-The first payment to MTC was made in FY 2008-09 and tThe last payment will be remitted in FY 2015-16, fulfilling our commitment to MTC and preserving valuable Measure A funds from high financing costs.
-It also plans for debt financing beginning at the earliest in FY 202149-220 for several Major Road projects.
+The last payment will be remitted in FY 2015-16, fulfilling our commitment to MTC and preserving valuable Measure A funds from high financing costs.
+It also plans for debt financing beginning at the earliest in FY 2021-22 for several Major Road projects.
 It programs funds according to realistic project and program schedules.
 The Strategic Plan provides the overall structure for the management of the sales tax revenues.
 Finally, guidance is provided for sponsors on requesting, utilizing, and reporting on the results of the sales tax allocated.